Eileen M. Decker

 Eileen M. Decker is an American attorney who served as the U.S. Attorney for the Central District of California from 2015 to 2017.
 Decker was nominated to join the Los Angeles Board of Police Commissioners in September 2018, where she became the President of the Board of Commissioners.

-Decker teaches Comparative Counterterrorism Law and Policy at the UCLA School of Law.
+Decker serves as a lecturer at the USC Gould School of Law and previously taught Comparative Counterterrorism Law and Policy at the UCLA School of Law.

 Decker practiced law at Gibson, Dunn & Crutcher for three years before working as a US Attorney.